Growth Metrics

 New York Times (NYT) Accumulated Expenses (2016 - 2025)

-New York Times' Accumulated Expenses history spans 17 years, with the latest figure at $186.1 million for Q4 2025.
+New York Times (NYT) has disclosed Accumulated Expenses for 17 consecutive years, with $186.1 million as the latest value for Q4 2025.